Skip to content

 The auditor should note the following points while verifying debentures:

-(1) By examining the Memorandum of Association and the Articles of Association, he should acquire the knowledge of powers of the company.
-The Debentures should not be issued beyond these powers to borrow money.
+(1) By examining the Memorandum of Association and the Articles of Association, he should acquire the knowledge of the powers of the company.
+Debentures should not be issued beyond these powers to borrow money.

 (2) He should examine the Debenture Trust Deed and, with its help, the Debentures Account in the Ledger.

-(3) If necessary, he can obtain a certificate from the Debentureholders.
+(3) If necessary, he can obtain a certificate from the Debenture holders.

 (4) He should also see the arrangement made for the redemption of debentures.
 If a Debenture Redemption Fund has been created for the purpose, he should examine the Article of Association.